QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 ATO Small Business Super Clearing House (SBSCH) closure

-Yes, as part of the Payday Super reform, from 1 July 2026 the ATO’s Small Business Superannuation Clearing House (SBSCH) will be closed.
-Small businesses will need to transition to alternative solutions before it closes.
-See the ATO’s Payday Super resources page for more information.
+Yes.
+As part of the Payday Super reform, the ATO’s Small Business Superannuation Clearing House (SBSCH) closed on 1 July 2026.
+Small businesses needed to transition to alternative solutions before it closed.
+See the ATO's Payday Super resources page for more information.

-You can take advantage of our free1 clearing house service.
-We have a long-standing partnership with Westpac’s leading clearing house platform, QuickSuper2, which provides a secure, compliant, and easy-to-use solution for managing super payments.
+You can take advantage of our free1 clearing house platform, QuickSuper2, provided by Westpac.
+QuickSuper2 offers a secure, compliant, and easy-to-use solution for managing super payments.

 Yes, we offer a free1 clearing house service (QuickSuper2) to all registered CareSuper employers.
 QuickSuper2 is provided by Westpac and is SuperStream-compliant.